Stop Buying So Much

 9 Ways to Stop Buying So Much

-- Track your spending.
 Many people make this suggestion, and I've tried it several times, only to become bogged down and give it up after a few weeks.
 What finally made it a useful strategy was to track spending only in one problem area (for us it was eating out).
 This is much easier, and I've done it for four months now.
-Seeing in black and white how often we eat out (five or more times every week at the beginning) and how much we spend (over $1,000 the first month) gives us all the motivation we need to practice some self control.
+Seeing in black and white how often we eat out (five or more times every week at the beginning) and how much we spend (over $1,000 the first month) gives us all the motivation we need to practice some self-control.

-- Use the "three day rule."
 Impulse buying will always blow your budget.
-Notice what you see and want to buy, and tell yourself that if you still want it in three days you can come back and buy it guilt-free.
+Notice what you see and want to buy and tell yourself that if you still want it in three days you can come back and buy it guilt-free.
 Do you even remember it three days later?
 Or does your sudden "need" dissipate during that time?